Marvin-Hossain/CoderColony/README.md

 ## Features
 - Job application tracking with progress visualization
-- AI-powered interview question practice (behavioral and technical)
+- AI-powered interview question practice
-- GitHub OAuth2 authentication
+- GitHub OAuth2 and Google OIDC authentication
 - Progress tracking and statistics
-- Timezone-aware date handling

 ## Project Status
 **Actively Under Development:** This project is currently in progress.
 Core features like job tracking and AI interview practice are functional, demonstrating the core full-stack architecture.
 Ongoing development focuses on UI refinement, usability improvements, and expanding test coverage across the application.